54F-A/multinational-retail-data-centralisation855/README.md

 ### Overview: The Project Description

 This project focuses on centralising data from multiple sources into a unified database for a multinational retail company.
-The data is extracted from various sources including a relational database, PDFs, APIs, and S3 buckets, cleaned, and then uploaded to a local database.
+The data is extracted from various sources including a relational database, PDFs, APIs, and S3 buckets, cleaned, and then uploaded to a local database.The tables are altered in the local database according to a database schema.

 ---